fluree/docs.flur.ee/content/db_transactions.md

 ## Function Syntax

 Database functions allow you to update an attribute's value based on the existing value.
 This allows features such as an atomic counter and timestamps.
-Database functions are stored in `_fn/code` and referenced by `_rule/predicate`, `_attribute/spec`, or `_collection/spec`.
+Database functions are stored in `_fn/code` and referenced by `_rule/predicate`, `_attribute/spec`, `_attribute/txSpec`, or `_collection/spec`.
 Database functions can also be used directly in transactions by prefacing the transaction with a `#`.

 Using database functions in:

 * Transactions - Pass database functions into transactions with a #, for example, `	#(inc)`.
 Resolves to any type of value.
 * `_attribute/spec` - A multi-cardinality ref attribute.
 Control the values that can be held in an attribute.
+Resolves to true or false.
+* `_attribute/txSpec` - A multi-cardinality ref attribute.
+Controls all the flakes for a given attribute in a single transaction.
 Resolves to true or false.
 * `_collection/spec` - A multi-cardinality ref attribute.
 Control the values of the attributes in a specific collection.
 Resolves to true or false.
 * `_rule/predicate` - A multi-cardinality ref attribute.
 Controls whether an auth record can view a certain attribute or collection.
 Resolves to true or false.